 For higher levels of short- or long-sightedness or if the cornea is not suitable to get the best outcome of lasik vision correction, phakic lens implantation become the procedure of choice.
 There are several options for this kind of treatment.
 Though the costier, the ICL has been demonstrated to obtain better visual outcomes compared to Lasik for higher dgrees of errors.
-Long term data has confirmed safety of this modality.
+Long term data has confirmed safety and long term success of ICL Implantation.

 The ICL (implanted contact lens, implantable collamer lens) is a synthetic lens to be implanted over the normal human lens (phakic intraocular lens).
 It is implanted into the posterior chamber, between the iris and the eye's own natural lens.
 The ICL is capable of correcting a wide range of myopia, hyperopia and astigmatism without the removal of corneal tissue.

 As the ICL is tiny and soft, it can be folded up so small that it can be injected into the eye in seconds through a tiny self sealing opening.
 Once injected, the ICL unfolds into position in the liquid between the iris and natural lens.
 ICL corrects the eyesight usually without any further treatment being necessary (the ICL can also be removed or replaced, if required, in another simple procedure).

 THE ICL IS IMPLANTED THROUGH A VERY SMALL OPENING IN THE EYE, AND STABIISED IN ITS PLACE WITHIN FEW MINUTES